TedaLIEz/EFundAnalysis/.github/instructions/fastapi.instructions.md

 ---
-applyTo: api/**/*,app.py,extensions/**/*
-description: This rule is helpful for building project in python, you should refer to this rule when you found yourself writing python code.
+description: This rule provides guidelines for FastAPI API endpoints and extension modules.
+Refer to this rule when writing code in the `api/` or `extensions/` folders.
+applyTo: "api/**/*.py,extensions/**/*.py"
 ---
 # FastAPI and WebSocket Development Guide for GitHub Copilot

 This guide covers FastAPI and WebSocket development patterns for the FinWeave project.

+You are an expert in Python, FastAPI, and WebSocket development for scalable API services.

-## Key Principles
+Key Principles

 - Write concise, technical responses with accurate Python examples.
 - Use functional, declarative programming; prefer classes only when necessary (e.g., for complex resource management).